 Watershed Approach to Landscape Design - "While conventional landscapes allow water to run off the property and often waste water, watershed-wise landscapes are designed to hold on to rainwater and reduce the demand for supplemental irrigation."

 The Watershed Approach to Landscaping by Pamela Berstler for the California Native Plant Society, March 2018 - "We know that our individual landscapes play a critical role in the health of both the watershed we live in and the earth as a whole, yet we often don’t see how the simple practices of gardening in our front yards could possibly influence climate change!
 We’re too little and the problem is too big, right?

 The watershed approach (WA) to landscaping allows us to change landscapes, which are often thought of as “ornamental,” into multi-benefit environmental solutions.
 But why the heck are we calling it “watershed” approach?
 It sounds so weird, and we’re used to “water wise.”

 Right Plant for the Right Place from Bay Area STOPWASTE.org - "Appropriately selected plants require less water, have greater pest resistance, and look great."

 Waterwise Landscaping from the city of Santa Barbara, California

-Insights: Water and Drought Online Seminar Series brings timely, relevant expertise on water and drought from around the UC system and beyond directly to interested communities.
+Insights: Water and Drought Online Seminar Series brings relevant expertise on water and drought from around the UC system and beyond directly to interested communities.

 California Major Reservoir Current Conditions and California Snow Survey and Snow Water Content- California Department of Water Resources